BandmanJD/ecommerce-qa-portfolio/BugReports/BugReports.md

 The issue was reproduced in:
 - Blisk (iPhone viewport)
-- Chrome DevTools mobile device emulation
+- Mobile Simulator - Responsive Testing Tool

 ### Notes